-The equilibrium level of effort is determined by efficiency condition (11), and wage negotations are described by equations (22) and (23) for the equilibrium selection rule, and stochastic difference equations for the upper and lower bounds of the bargaining set (19) and (20).
+We conclude the description of the model by listing the conditions that characterize the equilibrium.
+The equilibrium level of effort is determined by efficiency condition (11).
+Vacancy posting decisions by firms are summarized by the job creation equation (18).
+Wage negotations are described by equation (21), and stochastic difference equations for the upper and lower bounds of the bargaining set (19) and (20).
+Employment evolves according to its law of motion (6).
+Finally, goods market clearing requires that consumption equals output minus hiring costs.